What is the COVID-19 vaccine?

 What COVID-19 vaccines are approved for use?

-COVID-19 vaccines recommended are those approved for use by the World Health Organization (WHO) https://www.who.int/, the Centers for Disease Control and Surveillance https://www.cdc.gov/ and or the European Medicine Agency (EMA) https://www.ema.europa.eu/en
+COVID-19 vaccines recommended are those approved for use by the World Health Organization (WHO) https://www.who.int/, the Centers for Disease Control and Prevention https://www.cdc.gov/ and or the European Medicine Agency (EMA) https://www.ema.europa.eu/en.
+You can choose which COVID-19 vaccine to get.
+Talk to your local healthcare provider or local pharmacy for more information about various COVID-19 vaccines available to you.

 How will I know if I can get the COVID-19 vaccine?

-Call your local health authorities to find out when you can get it.
-You can also call your doctor to find out if you can get the COVID-19 vaccine.
-Don’t forget to mention if you are in a high risk group!
-As more vaccine becomes available, more people will be able to get the vaccine.
+Call your local health authorities to find out when you can get it and which vaccines are available.
+Don’t forget to mention if you are in a high-risk group!

 Where can I get the COVID-19 vaccine?

-How can I safely get a COVID-19 vaccine during the COVID-19 pandemic?
+How can I safely get a COVID-19 vaccine?

-When going to get the COVID-19 vaccine, practice everyday preventive actions.
-Any vaccination location following your health authority’s guidance should be a safe place for you to get a COVID-19 vaccine.
+When going to get the COVID-19 vaccine, practice every day preventative actions.
+Follow your health authority’s guidance in finding a suitable vaccination location for the COVID-19 vaccine.

 How should I prepare for my COVID-19 vaccine appointment?